 Latest news - oneworld

-oneworld® is a global airline alliance that brings together twelve of the world's biggest and best airlines, all committed to providing world-class service and value.
-This includes a global route network covering some 840 destinations in more than 150 countries.
+oneworld® is a global airline alliance that brings together 14 of the world's biggest and best airlines, all committed to providing world-class service and value.
+This includes a global route network covering more than 900 destinations in more than 150 countries.

 * Any offer of Qantas Cash® is subject to certain regulatory requirements being satisfied.
 To be eligible to receive the new Qantas card with the option of Qantas Cash you must be an Australian resident Qantas Frequent Flyer member over 16 years of age.
 Alternative cards without the payment facility are available to all other members.
 Other terms and conditions and fees and charges may apply.
 The proposed issuer of the prepaid facility is Heritage Bank Limited, subject to final agreements which will determine the remuneration and relationships of relevant parties involved with the prepaid facility.
 This webpage has been prepared without taking into account your objectives, financial situation or needs and you should consider the appropriateness of the information on this webpage having regard to those matters.
 A Product Disclosure Statement is available at qantascash.com, and will also be given to applicants for the facility.
 A person should obtain and consider the Product Disclosure Statement before making any decisions about whether the prepaid facility is appropriate for them.
 MasterCard® and the MasterCard Brand Mark are registered trademarks of MasterCard International Incorporated.
 PayPass is the trademark of MasterCard International Incorporated.
 Any advice in this document is provided by Qantas in its capacity as Authorised Representative of Access Prepaid Australia Pty Ltd (AFSL 386 837) (a MasterCard business).
 Access Prepaid Australia can be contacted at 1800 098 231.